TrianglyRU/9BitPaletteConverter/README.md

 ## Overview
-**9BitPaletteConverter** is a C# console application designed to convert image colours into the hexadecimal / RGB representation of the 9-bit palette format used by the Sega Mega Drive.
+**9BitPaletteConverter** is a C# console application designed to convert image colours into the 24-bit RGB representation of the 9-bit palette format used by the Sega Mega Drive.
 It supports multiple image formats such as `.jpg`, `.jpeg`, `.png`, `.gif` and `.bmp`.

 ### Theory
 The Sega Mega Drive's colour format is represented by a 12-bit mask in the form: